 Second, the unique properties of bitcoin as as currency make it so the new payment system acts as a stimulus for financial innovation; features, such as micro-payments, which are generally not possible in other financial systems create new financial opportunities and drive for new online business models and marketing strategies.

-For more information on places at which you can spend your bitcoins, see our page on Bitcoin Retailers.
+For more information on places at which you can spend your bitcoins, see our page on places to use Bitcoin.

 "Uses of Bitcoin" contains information about the following Cryptocurrencies: